 It is of course anecdotal but I strongly believe that it is largely because of the protection that flavonoids like allicin bring to our wellness that both my wife and I enjoy a life without medication; despite being midway through our eighth-decade.

-Yes gardening and walking also contribute to our physical strength and well-being.
+It is true that gardening and walking also contribute to our physical strength and well-being.
 Last week we hiked the Whale Trail in South Africa, a distance of forty miles in five days over very rough terrain.

 We enjoy allicin benefits every morning in Eggs Hilton, our variation of the great Florentine dish.
 Satiety is the word; it stays with you for the whole day.
 There is no need to snack at 11 o'clock and it causes no surge in blood glucose as a more traditional cereal breakfast would; particularly if there is added sugar.
-That is what makes folk insulin resistant and obese.
-Why is whole grain better is a question you may be asking.

 Folk complain of little time to prepare their food in the morning.
-Either we make thirty minutes or so, or we will be spending a lot more hours consulting the oncologist and heart specialist; and taking bucket-loads of pills.
+Either we make thirty minutes or so or we will be spending a lot more hours consulting the oncologist and heart specialist; and taking bucket-loads of pills.

 Plant your sprouting onions and you will find them equally delicious, especially the greens in a salad.